fitz123/bashing/README.md

 # README #

-This README explain nothing but:
+This README explains nothing but:

 1. This is a bash scripts
 2. Scripts followed by "cisco-" use vty_runcmd.exp for execute commands on cisco switches